sav-che/TL-2/Authors/Schultes, Julius Hermann (1804-1840) {std. J.H. Schult.}.md

-> [!cite] BHL link: this entry starts at [page 368](https://www.biodiversitylibrary.org/item/104077#page/382/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 368](https://www.biodiversitylibrary.org/page/33333507) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schultes, Julius Hermann (1804-1840), Austrian-born German (Bavarian) botanist; son of J.A.
 Schultes; studied natural sciences and medicine at the University of Landshut; Dr. med. ib.
-1825; practicing physician and director of the Landshut surgical school 1826-1831; from 1831-1840 practicing physician in München. (*J.H.
-Schult.*).
+1825; practicing physician and director of the Landshut surgical school 1826-1831; from 1831-1840 practicing physician in München.
+**Abbreviated name**: *J.H.
+Schult.*

 #### Herbarium and types